apache/whimsy/DOCKER.md

 * `rake docker:up`
 * visit `http://localhost:1999/` in your favorite browser

-Note: the `rake docker:udpate` step will take a long time as it will need to download and install all of the Ubuntu packages, Ruby gems, build and install Passenger, checkout numerous svn repositories and two git repositories.
-The good news is that this can be entirely unattended as there will be no prompts required during this process.
+Note: the `rake docker:update` step will take a long time as it will need to download and install all of the Ubuntu packages, Ruby gems, build and install Passenger, checkout numerous svn repositories and two git repositories.
+The good news is that this can be entirely unattended as there will be no prompts required during this process (except possibly for SVN updates).
+If you wish to create the Ubuntu image separately, run `rake docker:build` (this is invoked as part of docker:update)

 This should be enough to get the board agenda tool to launch.
 It is not known yet what functions work and what functions do not.